Procedures Performed for Financial Gain, Not Patient Well-Being

 In any of the above scenarios, a patient may experience undue physical pain, emotional trauma and financial losses.
 The attorneys at Napoli Shkolnik PLLC are here to help you hold the responsible party or parties accountable.

 Contact our New York Medical Malpractice Firm

-Headquartered in New York City, our firm represents clients across New York and the entire U.S. We have fully-staffed offices in a number of other states, including Florida, California, Illinois and Pennsylvania, to better serve our clients.
+Headquartered in New York City, our firm represents clients across New York and the entire U.S. We have fully-staffed offices in a number of other states, including Florida, California, Illinois and Michigan, to better serve our clients.
 Establishing proof that a surgical or other medical procedure was performed unnecessarily is a technical and often difficult matter.
 It takes a careful investigation and analysis of medical records, interviewing witnesses and development of a strong case based on the evidence at hand.
 Fortunately, our team is experienced in dealing with specialized medical malpractice claims of this kind, not only because we work with expert witnesses, medical professionals and investigators but because we have firsthand knowledge of these cases.
 We exclusively represent plaintiffs across the U.S. in medical malpractice and other legal matters and have recovered more than $3 billion in doing so since 2000 alone.